sandialabs/hsolo/README.md

 | Projective | Out of plane projection  | findHomography | 4 |
 | Translation | Move  | findTranslation | 1 |

 `HSolo` does not directly solve for Fundamental or Essential Matricies.
 The `HSolo` Projective solver can be used as a pre-filter in inlier-sparse cases.
-The inliers producded by `HSolo` can then be fed into existing solvers such as OpenCV `findFundamentalMatrix`.
+The inliers produced by `HSolo` can then be fed into existing solvers such as OpenCV `findFundamentalMatrix`.

 ## API